-Exempt-interest dividends derived from interest on certain "private activity bonds" will generally be items of tax preference, which increase alternative minimum taxable income for taxpayers that are subject to the
+Exempt-interest dividends derived from interest on certain "private activity bonds" will generally be items of tax preference, which increase alternative minimum taxable income for taxpayers that are subject to the U.S. federal alternative minimum tax.

-U.S. federal alternative minimum tax.
-Bonds issued in 2009 or 2010 generally will not be treated as private activity bonds and interest earned on such bonds generally will not be treated as an item of tax preference.
 Interest paid on a municipal bond issued after December 31, 2017 to advance or refund another municipal bond is subject to federal income tax.